DU awards $117 million of aid to undergraduates each year.

 - January 1st: Earliest date to complete the FAFSA

-- February 15th: Priority deadline for new students to apply for financial aid
+- February 15th: Priority deadline for incoming students to apply for financial aid

-- March 1st: Priority deadline for new students to submit all requirements to IDOC
+- March 1st: Priority deadline for new students to submit verification documents (if requested).

 - March 15th: Priority deadline for continuing students to apply for financial aid

-- Late March: We begin sending financial aid award notifications to new students
+- Late March: We begin sending financial aid award notifications to incoming students

 - April 1st: Priority deadline for continuing students to submit verification documents (if requested)